 Automating doesn’t mean losing connections with your customer.
 By having your workflow streamlined you create time to tailor your responses to each person.

-Scrabbling through the piles of paper on your desk is time consuming and tiring.
-When you avoid the chaos, you have more energy to give to your business.
+Scrabbling through the piles of paper on your desk is time-consuming and tiring.
+When you avoid chaos, you have more energy to give to your business.
 This energy goes towards caring more about who your customers are and what they want.

 Check out the online tools available and decide which works best for you.

 How you do it doesn’t matter.
-What does matter is capturing leads and guiding them from showing interest to making a purchase.
+What does matter is capturing leads and guiding them from showing interest in making a purchase.